 The performance of DPIAs, in cases where the processing operations present high risks to the rights and freedoms of natural persons, is a novel legal obligation under article 35 of the GDPR.
-It is a promising obligation with a potential to contributing to a more effective data protection, given its proactive and comprehensive nature.
+It is a promising obligation with the potential to contribute to more effective data protection - given its proactive and comprehensive nature.
 However, the DPIA comes with challenges.
 For example, the concept of ‘high risk’ and the assessment of identified risks in terms of ‘likelihood’ and ‘severity’ are novel in data protection.
 This panel will focus on the role that this obligation could play for a high level of data protection, especially in the era of algorithms and machine learning.
 A discussion of practical experience within the industry will substantially contribute to our understanding of challenges and potential solutions.

 • How could the assessment of the principles in Article 5 be operationalized in the DPIA process?